WHAT IS MEDIATION?

 4. Signing the settlement agreement during the mediation day.

-IF I WANT MY CASE TO BE MEDIATED, WHAT SHOULD I DO?
+IF I WANT USE MEDIATION, WHAT SHOULD I DO?

-Suggesting mediation directly to your opponent is most likely not going to be fruitful.
+Suggesting mediation otherwise to your opponent is most likely not going to be successful.

 ARE MEDIATED SETTLEMENT AGREEMENTS ENFORCEABLE?